WSU-kduncan/cs4900-api-m-e-w-industries/README.md

 <p>I could not get DtoMapper classes to comply with our Rel tables, and in my troubleshooting the only way
-I could get the API to correctly map entities and classes was by including some specific Queries in the repository classes, and doing a lot of conversions inside the Dto classes.</p>
+I could get the API to correctly map entities and classes was by including some specific Queries in the repository classes, and doing a lot of conversions inside the Dto classes.
+I left the logic of my DtoMapper classes in tact, just commented them all out.</p>